 Here is a list of common questions we get asked, which we hope will help.
-If you have any further questions or need some advice, please get in touch with us.

 I want to be a performer on the big screen, where do I start?